Oil Painting for Beginners - Everything You Need to Know to Get Started

 Oil Paints and Brands

 What is oil paint?
-The best quality oil paints are made with just two ingredients: oil, such as linseed oil, safflower oil, or walnut oil, and pigment.
+The best quality oil paints are made with just two ingredients: oil, such as linseed oil or walnut oil, and pigment.
 The process of making oil paint involves grinding up a pigment, usually with machines, into a very fine consistency, and then adding oil.

-The oil is what binds the pigment together into a paint.
+The oil is what binds the pigment together into a paint - it's known as the "binder."
 The ratio of pigment to oil is usually around 3:1 depending on the pigment.
-The greater the concentration of pigment, the stiffer the paint will be out of the tube.

 Paint-maker Winsor and Newton created a great video showing the process of making paint, which you can watch below.
 They also explain why some pigments are more expensive than others:

-Winsor and Newton also make a student-grade line called Winton, which is not meant for professional artists but can be fine for beginners.
+Gamblin and Winsor and Newton also both make more affordable student-grade lines called 1980 and Winton, respectively, which are not meant for professional artists but can be fine for beginners.
 Student-grade oil paints in general are less expensive than professional-grade oil paints, but for good reasons.
-Student-grade oil paints use less pigment and will often contain other fillers, binders, and driers, which reduce the overall vibrancy and quality of the paint.
+Student-grade oil paints use less pigment and often contain other fillers, binders, and driers, which reduce the overall vibrancy and quality of the paint.

 Other lines to look at include: